 The more time and attention you give most dogs, the more loyal they will tend to be.
 Be sure to establish proper boundaries, and give your pup some alone time whenever she needs it, but try to incorporate her in as much of your life as possible.

 Some cities are much more dog friendly than others.
-For example, in Austin Texas, you can take your dog just about anywhere – from lunch at a café to the bar!
-Try to know where the dog-friendly establishments are in your town and frequent them regularly so that your dog can spend quality time with you.
+For example, in Austin Texas, you can take your dog just about anywhere – from lunch at a café to the bar.
+San Francisco, Denver, and San Diego are also pretty pooch-friendly, but there are scads of others.

 Ensure That Your Dog Gets Lots of Exercise

 There’s nothing specific about exercise that will make your pup more loyal, but exercise and mental stimulation go a long way toward bringing out the best in most dogs.
 However, you’ll need to keep your dog’s safety and health in mind when doing so.

 Hand Feed Your Dog